gianfranco-s/json-career-view/README.md

 * fix code to load relative paths
 * use Lambda to export PDF (don't forget to limit output to 1 per minute)
 * add button in frontend to generate PDF for specific profile
+* use carrousel for current projects
+* show status un current projects